fastrgv/Portable-OpenAL-Sound/README.md

 Generally, when you initialize a sound or soundloop, you specify its file name and retrieve an integer "key" that is used to play it sometime later.

 Note: an error occurs whenever there is something fishy about the WAV file.
-I always get good results with WAV files output from, or processed through "sox".
+I always get good results with WAV files processed through "sox".

 ========================================================
 ## What is so great about this package?

-This package is a non-platform-specific Ada code that compiles on Windows as well as OSX and Linux.
-It is now used in my two flagship games: AdaGate and AdaVenture (on GitHub & SourceForge).
+This package is a non-platform-specific Ada code that compiles & runs on Windows, OSX and Linux.
+It is now used in my two flagship games: AdaGate and AdaVenture (on GitHub, SourceForge, itch.io, GameJolt, IndieDB).

 ========================================================

 ## Ada Examples:

-See ./adaExample/one.adb
 See ./adaExample/two.adb

-The examples come with 3 compilation scripts: lcmp.sh, ocmp.sh, wcmp.bat
+The examples come with 6 compilation scripts:

+	* lcmp.sh, gcmp.sh (for linux)
+	* ocmpAC.sh, ocmpGN.sh (for OSX)
+	* wcmp32.bat, wcmp64.bat (for Windows)

 ## C++ Examples

 See ./cppExample/two.cpp

-This comes with scripts for linux and Windows.
+This comes with scripts for OSX, linux and Windows.
 It shows how to use the Ada package from a C++ main.
-If any Mac experts out there can show me how to build on OSX, I would like to include it.

 ---------------------------------------